oracle-livelabs/developer/sqlcl-mcp-server-intro/5-build-a-react-app.md

 This lab assumes you have:
 * All previous labs successfully completed
+* An Oracle Cloud or FreeSQL account
 * VS Code installed
-* Installed the Cline for VS Code Extension
+* Installed the Cline for VS Code Extension (to include access to a supported LLM Provider)
-* Configured an Oracle Database connection using the Oracle SQL Developer for VS Code extension
+* Configured an Oracle Database connection using the SQL Developer Extension for VS Code
+* Configured the SQLcl MCP Server for use with Cline for VS Code
 * This lab may require NPM, Node.js, and other web development libraries

 <p></p>

-> &#9872; **NOTE:** In this lab you must allow your AI Agent to create a new project folder, scaffold a sample React application, and if required, install project dependencies (e.g., npm, Node, Express, React, etc. ).
+> &#9872; **Note:** In this lab you must allow your AI Agent to create a new project folder, scaffold a sample React application, and if required, install project dependencies (e.g., npm, Node, Express, React, etc. ).

 <p></p>